Have you ever camped in the rain? And I don’t mean a sun shower. I mean rain, that doesn’t ease up.

 photo credit: knowinspiration via photopin cc

 You can use it as a space to wait out the rain and not be trapped indoors.
 See the above tip on why we recommend always carrying at least 1 extra shelter/tarp.
-It can provide protection for other camping gear, plus provide an area to cook and eat in (because you should avoid having in your tent).
+It can provide protection for other camping gear, plus provide an area to cook and eat in (because you should avoid having food in your tent).

 And if there is a leak in your accommodation, you can always use this tarp/extra shelter, to provide much-needed protection.